OliverGray03/MS2-Example/readme.md

 The home page will consist of the below features;
 - A responsive nav bar in order to switch between the homepage and contact page
 - A featured carousel along with interactive buttons to birng up a modal with stadium details
-- A search and sort filter for the user to easily find the stadium they want to veiw
+- A search feature for the user to easily find the stadium they want to veiw
 - All 24 cards will have an interactive button to bring up a modal detailing the google maps API individual to each stadium card
-- The modal will include an option to have the details emailed to the users email address
+- The Google maps API shows the location of the stadium of the chosen card but can also be zoomed out to show cluster locations of all 24 stadiums
 - Social media links will be featured in the footer for the user to continue interacting and following the community

 ### Contact Page